LCDsuperobot129/Shuttlecoach-Prototype-Front-end-Only-Discontinued-/README.md

-# UmpireBuddy | A badminton umpire's helping hand 🏸
+# Shotmap | A badminton shot study tool 🏸

-A badminton scorekeeping website to help keep track of score, serve positions, and set wins with customizable settings
+An interactive badminton court heatmap to help you improve your shots and study your opponents' shots

 Use it here: https://lcdsuperobot129.github.io/UmpireBuddy/

 -------------------------------------------------------------------------------------------------------------------------------------------

-Hi there👋.
-Because of challenges with this project, this is discontinued, and this will only be a front-end prototype.
-This may be used to help me make a new and improved version of this project.
-Also, please dismiss the bugged positioning on some tabs in this project, as it was designed for mobile screens.

 Features:
 - Left/Right serving positon indicator for each player